 6. Is Trump getting business from the federal government?
 What about from his political supporters?

-The Republican National Committee, for instance, paid about $117,000 to hold a holiday party at Trump’s D.C. hotel in 2016 and another $167,000 to hold Trump’s first reelection fundraiser there last summer.
+The RNC, for instance, paid about $117,000 to hold a holiday party at Trump’s D.C. hotel in 2016 and an additional $167,000 to hold Trump’s first reelection fundraiser there last summer.
 In January 2018, the party also held a lavish fundraiser at Mar-a-Lago; the price for that event has not yet been disclosed.

 7. Have foreign governments spent money at Trump properties?

 Just days after the election, the Trump hotel in D.C. was wooing foreign embassies.
 So far, the hotel has hosted events paid for by the embassies of Bahrain, Kuwait and Azerbaijan.
-Kuwait announced plans to return to the Trump D.C. hotel for a second event in February 2018.
+Kuwait returned to the Trump D.C. hotel for a second event in February 2018.
 The prime minister of Malaysia also appeared to stay at the hotel during his visit to meet Trump.

 8. Is Trump breaking the law with his business dealings?

-That question has now been put to the courts — but has not yet been answered.
+That question has now been put to the courts.

-The lawsuits argue that Trump is doing just that.
+The lawsuits argue that Trump is doing just that, because his D.C. hotel does business with both foreign embassies and visiting state officials.

 9. Has President Trump released his tax returns?

 9a.
-Would we be able to answer all of these questions more clearly if he did?
+Would we be able to answer these questions more clearly if he did?